 Tide in a Nutshell?

-Tide is an app aiming to provide revolutionary digital current accounts for businesses.
+Tide is a UK-based digital challenger bank that provides financial services to small and medium-sized businesses.
+The company was founded in 2015 and received its banking license in 2021.
 Its selling point is that it will help take the hassle out of running the finances of small and medium-sized businesses.
-It was founded in 2015 and now employs 250 people.

 Opening a Tide Account